 Windows uses abstract centralized approaches such as group policies or the associated registry entries to set preferences.
 On the Linux side, the equivalent would be to make such settings via configuration files.

 Due to the different approaches described above and the – in contrast to Windows – more or less fundamental degrees of freedom, there are often various implementations / names / formats for a service.
-These make automation challenging.
+These things make automation and Linux hardening very challenging.

 What are the consequences?